AA5TB's Telegraph Keys

 Soviet TKF Key

-This is my Soviet TKF key manufactured by Cherkassy Telegraph Equipment in the Ukraine between about 1988 and 1992.
-It includes a built in LC antisparking filter.
-These keys were constructed for the Soviet military and Artic weather stations but this one was never delivered due to the fall of the Soviet Union.
-I obtained this key new in the box directly from the Ukraine in 2007.
+This is my Soviet TKF key manufactured by Cherkassy Telegraph Equipment in Ukraine between about 1988 and 1992.
+It includes a built in LC anti-sparking filter.
+These keys were constructed for the Soviet military and Arctic weather stations but this one was never delivered due to the fall of the Soviet Union.
+I obtained this key new in the box directly from Ukraine in 2007.
 It is said that the manufacturer has lost all of it's technological facilities and will never be able to make these keys anymore.

 Believe it or not, I can send good CW at 25 WPM with this key.
 One would think that such a massive key couldn't more very fast but there is something about it that allows me to keep a good "beat".
 I put some leather on the bottom of it and it stays put.